mzlotnik/pyashar/readme.md

 ## Security

 OpenBSD is a great source of inspiration for this project.
-For this reason, pyashar tries to follow the same security principles and practices.

-### Privelege separation

-pyshar drops all priveleges after opening the listening socket.
-All the functions
+It may be considered to implement some of its security features in the future.